Deconstructing Superintelligence: Identity, Self-Modification and Diff\'erance: Operator Formalism and Supplement

 \begin{proof} Since $\Pi_L$ is rank-one, $\Pi_L\mathcal{V}=k\cdot |L\rangle$.
 If $[\hat T,\Pi_L]=0$, then $\hat T(\Pi_L\mathcal{V})\subseteq\Pi_L\mathcal{V}$, hence $\hat T|L\rangle=\lambda |L\rangle$ for some $\lambda\in k$.
 The intended demonstrative reading sets $\lambda=1$, giving $\hat T|L\rangle=|L\rangle$.
 Substituting this into the classical interpretation of ``$L$ asserts the falsity of $\hat T|L\rangle$'' yields $v(L)=\neg v(L)$, which has no two-valued solution.
-Thus the commutator collapse is the algebraic condition under which the classical liar contradiction is recovered. \end{proof} Here $[\hat T,\Pi_L]=0$ is the collapse of the token/tokened distinction, and classical inconsistency follows only once that collapse is read through a classical falsity semantics.
-Avoidance of paradox is the inequality $[\hat T,\Pi_L]\neq0$ sustained by a supplement in the commutant of the tokening operator.
-The reading is consistent with Priest's inclosure treatment of the liar \cite{priest1994derrida,priest2002beyond} and with Kripke's fixed-point analysis \cite{kripke1975outline}, each of which identifies an external structure whose removal produces the paradox.
-Section~\ref{sec:setup} shows that class $\mathbf{A}$ self-modification executes the same commutator pattern at a different scale.
+Thus the commutator collapse is the algebraic condition under which the classical liar contradiction is recovered. \end{proof} Here $[\hat T,\Pi_L]=0$ is the collapse of the sign/signified distinction: the operation of reference turns back onto the configuration whose evaluation it is meant to determine.
+In classical two-valued semantics this yields the liar equation.
+Standard treatments avoid collapse by preserving a supplement external to the self-reference itself - a semantic hierarchy \cite{tarski1956concept}, fixed-point construction \cite{kripke1975outline}, revision rule \cite{gupta1982truth,herzberger1982notes,belnap1982gupta,gupta1993revision}, or non-classical background logic \cite{priest1979logic,priest2006doubt}.
+This is consistent with Priest's inclosure treatment of the liar \cite{priest1994derrida,priest2002beyond}.

+These representatives preserve $\hat T$ and $\hat F$ while leaving the signified configuration distinct from both.
+The liar is the minimal case in which that separation fails: $\hat T$ picks out the very configuration whose falsity is asserted, so reference and evaluation close on the same object.
+The condition required for a well-formed act of reference then becomes the condition generating contradiction.
+We argue below that Class $\mathbf{A}$ systems reproduce the same pattern at system scale, reflecting a dilemma at the heart of strongly self-modifying systems: the operator through which the system identifies its own features becomes part of what self-modification can modify.